yenchunnnn/personal-website/content/event/example/index.md

 What I've done in this research:

--   Research method: day reconstruction method, longitudinal research
+-   Research method: Day Reconstruction Method, Longitudinal Research

     -   Held six real-time or online group debriefings to recruit participants, with only a 4.9% attrition rate at time 1.

     -   Used Qualtrics to collect data.

--   Statistical model: multilevel structural equation modeling
+-   Statistical model: Multilevel Structural Equation Modeling

-    -   I learned how to use <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> to analyze in one month.
+    -   I learned how to use R to analyze in one month.

+It's the first time I've come across <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> when working on this research.
+Since then, I've stuck with it! 🤩